 In 2014, total expenditures across all continents increased modestly (2%) from approximately €985 to €1,008 million.
-Spending for international coordination and programme support (our General Secretariat) remained stable at 4% of total spending, which is at the low end of the spectrum for comparable peer organisations.
+Spending for international coordination and programme support (our General Revenues rose in all continents, with increases of: Secretariat) remained stable at 4% of total spending, which is at the low end of the spectrum for comparable peer organisations.